StarlightSearch/EmbedAnything/README.md

 If you’d like to add support for your favorite vector database, we’d love to have your help!
 Check out our contribution.md for guidelines, or feel free to reach out directly sonam@starlight-search.com .
 Let's build something amazing together! 💡

 ## AWESOME Projects built on EmbedAnything.

+1. Amgix Now: Amgix Now is a high-performance hybrid search engine from the Amgix family
+2. AletheiaDB: A high-performance bi-temporal graph database
+3. FogX-Store is a dataset store service that collects and serves large robotics datasets : https://github.com/J-HowHuang/FogX-Store
-1. A Rust-based cursor like chat with your codebase tool: https://github.com/timpratim/cargo-chat
+4. A Rust-based cursor like chat with your codebase tool: https://github.com/timpratim/cargo-chat
-2. A simple vector-based search engine, also supports ordinary text search : https://github.com/szuwgh/vectorbase2
+5. A simple vector-based search engine, also supports ordinary text search : https://github.com/szuwgh/vectorbase2
-3. Semantic file tracker in CLI operated through daemon built with rust.: https://github.com/sam-salehi/sophist
+6. Semantic file tracker in CLI operated through daemon built with rust.: https://github.com/sam-salehi/sophist
-4. FogX-Store is a dataset store service that collects and serves large robotics datasets : https://github.com/J-HowHuang/FogX-Store
-5. A Dart Wrapper for EmbedAnything Crate: https://github.com/cotw-fabier/embedanythingindart
+7. A Dart Wrapper for EmbedAnything Crate: https://github.com/cotw-fabier/embedanythingindart
-6. Generate embeddings in Rust with tauri on MacOS : https://github.com/do-me/tauri-embedanything-ios
+8. Generate embeddings in Rust with tauri on MacOS : https://github.com/do-me/tauri-embedanything-ios
-7. RAG with EmbedAnything and Milvus: https://milvus.io/docs/v2.5.x/build_RAG_with_milvus_and_embedAnything.md
+8. RAG with EmbedAnything and Milvus: https://milvus.io/docs/v2.5.x/build_RAG_with_milvus_and_embedAnything.md